Houston Cougars football: National Player award winners

-All-Americans
+First-team All-Americans

 The NCAA recognizes All-Americans selected by the Associated Press (AP), American Football Coaches Association (AFCA), Football Writers Association of America (FWAA), The Sporting News (TSN), and the Walter Camp Football Foundation (WCFF) to determine if a player is regarded as a Consensus or Unanimous All-American.
 To be selected a Consensus All-American, a player must be chosen to the first team on at least three of the five official selectors as recognized by the NCAA.
 If a player is named an All-American by all five organizations, he is recognized as a Unanimous All-American.
-Houston players have been honored 43 times as All-Americans and 10 times as Consensus All-Americans.
+Houston players have been honored 23 times as First-Team All-Americans and 10 times as Consensus All-Americans.
 No Houston players have been honored as Unanimous All-Americans yet.